magronp/bsrnn/docs/analysis.md

 We consider a small model with a hidden dimension of 64 and a number of repeats of 8, except when trying the [larger](#large-model) or [optimized](#optimized-model) models.

-## Preliminary tests
+## Training parameters

 This first series of test consists of basic experiments to train the model.
-Unless specified otherwise, the model is trained by minimizing the same loss as in the paper, using an adjusted learning rate as described [below](#learning-rate), and training is monitored by maximizing the SDR on the validation set.
+Unless specified otherwise, the model is trained by minimizing the same loss as in the paper, using an adjusted learning rate as described [below](#adjusting-the-learning-rate), and training is monitored by maximizing the SDR on the validation set.
 We set the maximum number of epochs at 200 (which is larger than in the paper, but needed to ensure convergence).

 ### Randomness, convergence, and patience